4.d) Social and technical issues

-The studies of intelligence quotients in families with a large sample are relatively scarce, because the fieldwork that includes these type of variables tend to be more directed at studies of identical twins, twin brothers or adoption programs, and do not include the two progenitors.
+The papers with a large sample are scarce because the fieldwork including this type of variables tends to work with identical twins, twin brothers or adoption programs, and do not include the two progenitors.

-Anyway, if there is another one!
-I would like have access to its row data.
+Apart from The EDI Study, if there were another one, it would be nice to have access to its row data.

-In spite of the small magnitude of the analyzed sample, the generation of variables by different groupings and criteria of the available values has allowed for the accessibility of a model that is very sensitive to the information.
-This characteristic, in my opinion, is one of the model's strong points; in spite of the vulnerability of the researched correlations, it is significant that some determination coefficients have been obtained that border close to the unit and that the thousands of checks curried out have a high level of consistency.
+Despite the small magnitude of the analyzed sample, the generation of variables by different groupings and criteria of the available values has allowed for an excellent model sensitivity.
+This characteristic is one of the model's strong points; even with the vulnerability of the researched correlations, it is significant that some determination coefficients are close to the unit and thousands of checks give a high level of consistency.

-In defense of my small sample of quantitative data, I would like to say that I have been virtually travelling for more than one year to numerous worlds of professionals, national and international organizations dedicated to the study of intelligence, public organisms, universities, Internet news groups, international studies on twins, etc., asking for statistical data on intelligence quotients (IQ) of families.
-I even turned over the search to a psychometric company, but there were no results.
+In defense of the small sample of quantitative data, we would like to say that, asking for statistical data on intelligence quotients (IQ) of families, we have been virtually traveling for more than one year to numerous worlds of professionals, national and international organizations dedicated to the study of intelligence, public organisms, universities, Internet newsgroups, and international essays on twins.
+We even turned over the search to a psychometric company, but there were no results.

-In the end, a search performed by the Google server's paid service found four different sites for me.
-I had entered three of them and not found the information.
-Fortunately the fourth bore its fruits, although with a certain amount of difficulty.
-At least I obtained a sample of quantitative data, even though it was small.
+In the end, a search performed by the Google server's paid service found four different sites.
+We had entered three of them before and did not found the information.
+Fortunately, the fourth gave its fruits, although with some difficulty.
+At least we obtained a sample of quantitative data, even though it was small.

-Likewise, I imagine that the authors of the majority of the thousands of statistical research articles published on this subject probably did not have access to the quantitative data source and limited themselves to commenting on the results published by other works and theoretical justifications of their personal point of views.
+Consequently, it looks like the authors of most of the thousands of statistical research articles published on this subject probably did not have access to the quantitative data source and limited themselves to commenting on the results published by other works and theoretical justifications of their point of views.

-In order to carry out statistical research with sensitivity analysis of multiple correlation coefficients obtained by linear regression, a great deal of knowledge of statistical techniques is required.
+Analytical research with sensitivity analysis of multiple correlation coefficients obtained by linear regression requires a great deal of knowledge of statistical techniques.

-The analysis of the correlations of variables and the models of regression by ordinary least squares have been easily made for quite some time.
+The analysis of the correlations of variables with computer models of regression by ordinary least squares is available for quite some time.

-Nonetheless, the computer capacity of calculation has spectacularly multiplied in recent years.
-The use of this great capacity of modern computer technology has been totally necessary in order to obtain the results achieved in the statistical research of the EDI Study.
+Nonetheless, computer capacity has multiplied in recent years spectacularly.
+It has been essential to the results achieved in the EDI Study.